 Method

-- Bake in the pre-heated oven for about 40 mins, or until golden brown, shrinking away from the sides of the tin and springy to the touch.
+- Pour the cake batter into the prepared cake tin and promptly place it on the middle shelf of the oven.
+Bake for 40 minutes or until golden brown, shrinking away from the sides of the tin and springy to touch.

 Watch how to make Mary Berry's lemon drizzle cake recipe